ibm-cloud-docs/activity-tracker/ha-dr.md

 ## Data availability
 {: #ha_dr_data_availability}

-The data that is managed by {{site.data.keyword.at_short}} in a region is kept in the data centers near that region.
+The data that is managed by {{site.data.keyword.at_short}} in a region is kept in the data centers in that region.

 A multizone region (MZR) consist of 3 or more availability zones that are independent from each other to ensure that single failure events affect only a single zone.